lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-Note: The OID for id-KemBasedMac was registered in the Entrust branch like the OIDs for id-PasswordBasedMac and id-DHBasedMac.
+Note: The OID for id-KemBasedMac was registered in the same branch as the OIDs for id-PasswordBasedMac and id-DHBasedMac.

-kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to generate the shared secret mac key.
+kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to derive the shared secret key.

-len is the output length of the KDF and MUST be the desired size of the mac key to be used for MAC-based message protection.
+len is the output length of the KDF and MUST be the desired size of the key to be used for MAC-based message protection.

-mac is the algorithm identifier of the chosen MAC algorithm, and any associated parameters.
+mac is the algorithm identifier of the chosen MAC algorithm, and any associated parameters, used to calculate the MAC value.

 The KDF and MAC algorithms MAY be chosen from the options in CMP Algorithms {{RFC9481}}.

-The InfoTypeAndValue transferring the KEM ciphertext is of type id-it-KemCiphertextInfo, which is defined in this document as:
+The InfoTypeAndValue transferring the KEM ciphertext uses OID id-it-KemCiphertextInfo, which is defined in this document as:

 ~~~~ asn.1
   id-it-KemCiphertextInfo OBJECT IDENTIFIER ::= { id-it TBD1 }